abesford/seizzmic-site-0c00b/src/pages/index.md

       - title: Ideas that make an impact
         image: images/feature3.png
         image_alt: App user profile preview
-        content: >-
+        content: >
           Lasting change depends on you setting out a compelling vision for the future, and getting everyone working towards it.
-We have a deep understanding of technology, and can help you work out the internet-era processes, business models and technologies that will work for you.
+We have a deep understanding of technology, and can help you work out the processes, business models and technologies that will work for you.

           Automate or rebuild?
 What can you do with your data?
 How to stay